 The nodpod mask starts with two layers on the outside.
 One side is jersey cotton, for a cooler feel; the other side is microfleece for a warmer feel.

 In the middle of the mask are four equally shaped pods filled with microbeads which provide the weight.

 A nodpod mask is machine washable, and dryer-safe (when treated as a “delicate”).

 Some more specs:

 - Available in black, yellow, grey, purple, pink, flamingo pink

 Here are a few additional instructions and tips that we’ve learned from using the nodpod:

-Some people enjoy the warmth from a heated sleeping mask.
 However, extreme heat can and does melt the microbeads, so don’t use your microwave.
 Instead, try throwing it in your drying machine for a few minutes.